AZ1688/Privacy-Program/README.md

   - FAIR  Factors Analysis in Information Risk, inviduals
   - NIST Privacy Risk Assessment Methodology (PRAM) : NISTIR 8062,  org privacy, cybersecurity, business, and IT personnel
   -
+# Readings
+  - Differential Privacy: A Primer for a Non-Technical Audience
+  -